Students working

 What will I study in Mathematics : Higher GCSE?

-You will study all the topics included in Foundation Maths but with lots more algebra!
+You will study all the topics included in Foundation Maths, but with lots more algebra!
 As with Foundation, the higher syllabus is broadly split into the following sections: number, algebra, geometry, statistics & probability.
-The key difference is that the algebra section is significantly more complicated than at the Foundation level.
+The key difference is that the algebra section is significantly more complicated than at Foundation level.

 Entry Requirements